Brief description for post 1-matrix.

 By using the algebraic method, we can get the point of intersection, which will be(-1,+2).

-How do we get to the intersecting point?
+How do we get to the intersecting point by using matrices?

-For this kind of problem, whether two lines or three lines, and want to find out the point of intersection, how can we find out that point by using matrices?
 First, we start by writing the matrix.
-The matrix coefficient in our case consists of two columns, the first column is for the coefficient of x, (1 1).
+The matrix coefficient in our case consists of two columns, the first for the coefficient of x, (1 1).

-While the second column is for the coefficient of y, (-1,+2), these two columns are bounded by a bracket and are called matrix coefficient and located to the left, the second vector and are called column Matrix or vector of a column matrix, then followed by the =at the right side of two equations are two numbers,( -3,3).
+While the second column is for the coefficient of y, (-1,+2), these two columns are bounded by a bracket and are called matrix coefficient and located to the left, the second vector is called column Matrix or vector of a column matrix, then followed by the =at the right side of two equations are two numbers,( -3,3).

 What is a matrix?